-- 1. assume the existence of serious, potentially life-, limb- and/or function-threatening conditions: - 2. make scene observations relevant to the patient's status; - 3. seek medical information tags; - 4. attempt to determine the patient's name, sex, age (or approximate), and weight (or approximate); - 5. make reasonable attempts to seek other forms of patient identification, if required; - 6. determine the patient's chief complaint; - 7. immediately on patient contact perform the primary survey by, - a. noting the patient's general appearance, degree of distress and CTAS (Arrive Patient) as per the Prehospital CTAS Paramedic Guide, - b. ensuring C-spine precautions as indicated by the Spinal Motion Restriction (SMR) Standard. - c. assessing airway patency, breathing, circulation and level of consciousness and identifying critical findings (i.e. look for and if possible, quickly expose obvious or suspected external hemorrhage and injury sites), and, - d. upon identifying absent/inadequate airway, breathing or circulation, performing critical interventions as per the Patient Management Standard; - 8. determine history of present illness or incident (including treatment prior to arrival); - 9. determine the patient's symptoms, allergies, past medical history and medications; - 10. determine the patient's compliance with prescribed medications; - 11. initiate rapid transport and perform further assessment and management en route, if the paramedic determines that the patients meets the criteria listed in the Load and Go Patient Standard; - 12. establish baseline vital signs, which include: - a. heart rate, - b. respiration rate, - c. blood pressure (BP), - d.
-Pulse oximetry (SpO2), - e.
-Glasgow Coma Scale (GCS), - f. pupils, and - g. skin colour and condition; - 13. auscultate the patient's lungs for air entry and adventitious sounds (e.g. wheezes, crackles), if the patient is exhibiting signs or symptoms of cardiovascular, respiratory or neurological compromise; - 14. initiate cardiac monitoring, if the patient is exhibiting signs or symptoms of cardiovascular, respiratory or neurological compromise;
+- 1. assume the existence of serious, potentially life-, limb- and/or function-threatening conditions; - 2. make scene observations relevant to the patient's status; - 3. seek medical information tags; - 4. attempt to determine the patient's name, sex, age (or approximate), and weight (or approximate); - 5. make reasonable attempts to seek other forms of patient identification, if required; - 6. determine the patient's chief complaint; - 7. immediately on patient contact perform the primary survey by, - a. noting the patient's general appearance, degree of distress and CTAS (Arrive Patient) as per the Prehospital CTAS Paramedic Guide, - b. where applicable, ensure C-spine precautions as indicated by the Spinal Motion Restriction (SMR) Standard, - c. assessing airway patency, breathing, circulation and level of consciousness and identifying critical findings (i.e. look for and if possible, quickly expose obvious or suspected external hemorrhage and injury sites), and, - d. upon identifying absent/inadequate airway, breathing, circulation or any other life-threatening concerns, perform critical interventions as per the Patient Management Standard; - 8. determine history of present illness or incident (including treatment prior to arrival): - determine the patient's symptoms, allergies, past medical history and medications; - 10. determine the patient's compliance with prescribed medications; - 11. initiate rapid transport and perform further assessment and management en route, if the paramedic determines that the patients meets the criteria listed in the Load and Go Patient Standard:

+- 12. unless the patient requires immediate intervention or meets the Load and GoPatient Standard the paramedic shall establish baseline vital signs, which include:

+- a. heart rate,

+- b. respiration rate,

+- c. blood pressure (BP),

+- d.
+Pulse oximetry (SpO2),

+- e.
+Glasgow Coma Scale (GCS),

+- f. pupils, and

+- g. skin colour and condition;

+- 13. auscultate the patient's lungs for air entry and adventitious sounds (e.g. wheezes, crackles), if the patient is exhibiting signs or symptoms of cardiovascular, respiratory or neurological compromise;

+- 14. initiate cardiac monitoring, if the patient is exhibiting signs or symptoms of cardiovascular, respiratory or neurological compromise;